Show

 When air is saturated, the drybulb temperature, wetbulb temperature, and dewpoint of air are all equal and the relative humidity is 100%.

-While that little fact about air may be interesting, one way we use it in the HVAC is a sort of shorthand for moisture content in the air.
-Remember we said that dewpoint is the temperature at which air with a specific moisture content will condense.
+While that little fact about air may be interesting, one way we use it in the HVAC world is a sort of shorthand for moisture content in the air.
+Remember that dewpoint is the temperature at which air with a specific moisture content will condense.
 Moisture content is typically measured in terms such as pounds of moisture per pound of dry air - air at 75 degF and 50% relative humidity has a moisture content of 0.092 pounds of moisture per pound of dry air.
 Not an easy number to remember.
 But that moisture content corresponds to a dewpoint of 55F.
 Much easier to remember.

 When air is saturated, the drybulb temperature, wetbulb temperature, and dewpoint of air are all equal and the relative humidity is 100%.
 So, in practical use in HVAC, when we use a cooling coil to cool warm, moist air down to 55 degF, we also know that the dewpoint is 55, therefore we know the moisture content.
 For those who like to think in terms of psychrometric charts, moisture - and therefore dewpoint - corresponds to the horizontal lines.